 In my last post on destressing addiction, I explained that an addiction is something we cannot quit.

 So, if you are an alcoholic, how do you destress your addiction?

 The most important thing is awareness.
 What do I mean by awareness?

-Let's say you have a story in your mind why you must drink.
-This story may be that alcohol helps you relax, or it makes you feel better.
+Let's say you have a story in your mind about why you must drink.
+This story may be that alcohol helps you relax, or makes you feel better.
 These stories may be true in a way but, if you really seek the truth then you are able to see that addiction to alcohol makes things worse, not better.

-In my nearly fifty two years of living, I have known my share of alcoholics, and they, and the people that are around them, are truly miserable individuals.
+In my nearly fifty-two years of living, I have known my share of alcoholics, and they, and the people that are around them, are truly miserable individuals.

-In my nearly fifty two years of living, I have learned that alcohol only hurts, and never helps with the exception of instant gratification of numbing, and momentary relaxation.
+In my nearly fifty-two years of living, I have learned that alcohol only hurts, and never helps with the exception of instant gratification of numbing, and momentary relaxation.

 Knowing this truth about alcohol is awareness.
 Nearly everyone I have dealt with knows this and yet those who drink continue to drink because addiction is real.

 Awareness is also knowing that habitual thoughts can heal or hurt the self.